dof-dss/tech-docs-gem/README.md

 # Tech Docs Template - gem

 This repo contains the Ruby gem that distributes the [Tech Docs Template][tdt-template].
 The Tech Docs Template is a [middleman template][mmt] that you can use to build technical documentation using a DSS style.
+This repository will age quickly as there is no attempt to keep this in sync with the published GEM.
+This repository was created on 25th April 2019.

 👉 Find out more about the template and its features from the [Tech Docs Template documentation][tdt-docs].